Kirstie Clements: Current career

 The day after her firing from Vogue Australia, Clements received a phone call from Louise Adler of Melbourne University Press who invited her to write a book about her career.
 Clements soon after signed a book publishing deal with Melbourne University Press to publish an auto-biography titled The Vogue Factor.
 The book was published in February 2013 and detailed Clements memoirs of her 25-year career at Vogue Australia.
 The book went on to become a bestseller in a number of markets worldwide, and Clements made an appearance on US talk show The View which was hosted by Barbara Walters to discuss the book.
 The Vogue Factor was released in the UK by Faber and Faber in July 2013, with a US edition following in February 2014 published by Chronicle.

 Clements described writing the book as a cathartic experience which encouraged her to look back at her time with Vogue Australia with fondness despite the way she was let go.

 Following the release of The Vogue Factor, Clements wrote the novel Tongue in Chic, which was published in November 2013 by Victory Books and is described as a behind-the-scenes exposé of the fashion and luxury magazine industries.
 Clements also co-authored Fashion, The First Fifty Years from The Australian Women’s Weekly, which was published by the National Library Australia in 2014.

 From 2014 to 2017, Clements worked as a creative consultant and editorial ambassador for Australian department store chain Myer and contributed to its Myer Emporium Magazine, a custom magazine owned by Bauer Media Australia.
 During this time, Clements also launched an independent publishing house and content production company, Imprint Agency.
 She currently serves as its director.

 In March 2017, Clements co-launched luxury lingerie brand Porte-á-Vie with former colleague Lisa Hili.
 She serves as the company's director and chief creative officer.

 Clements often makes public speaking appearances and contributes to a number of fashion and beauty publications such as The New Daily.
 She is a board director for FARE (Foundation for Alcohol Research and Education) and an ambassador for Australian children's cancer charity Camp Quality.

 Clements appeared on Australian TV show Australia’s Next Top Model Cycle 4 which aired from 22 April – 1 July 2008.
 She served as a guest judge on a panel alongside Alex Perry and Charlotte Dawson.

+Clements was awarded the Medal of the Order of Australia in the 2025 King's Birthday Honours for service to the fashion industry.